gerard-morera/CP/README.md

 I am a passionate person, a Web Developer, a traveler, a go player...
 But, what I love the most from this world is empathy.
 After many years of traveling I got into coding and an amazing new journey started.

 I have been working with Ruby and Javascript for one year and I am really interested in design patterns and in any kind of abstraction.
-I have spent most of time of my short career deepening into Object Oriented Design but lately I got very enthusiastic about the functional paradigm.
+Most of my short career has been spent concentrating on Object Orientated Design, however lately I've become very interested and enthusiastic about functional paradigm.

 ## Skills